Ile de Re, Charente-Maritime: tourism & sightseeing

 Ile de Ré is an island, reached by a long modern bridge, north of La Rochelle in the Charente-Maritime department.
 Quite a large island - about 30 kilometres long - Ile de Ré is a very popular holiday destination on this sunny coast of western France.

-The island has two distinct characteristics with sandy beaches along the south-western side, and salt and oyster beds along the north-eastern coastline.
+The island has two distinct characteristics, with sandy beaches along the south-western coast, and salt and oyster beds along the north-eastern coast.
 The more important towns and villages are found along the northern edge, and 'seaside resorts' along the southern edge.

 - The central part of the island around Le Bois-Plage is closer to the principal village of Saint-Martin-de-Ré, so it is easy to pop across for an ice cream in the harbour from here!
 Le Bois-Plage-en-Ré is also the principal holiday resort on Ile-de-Ré, has a lively market and an attractive setting partly backed by pine forests.

-- The beach at Saint-Clément-les-Baleines is a lovely sandy beach and popular with surfers, but is rather slower to get to.
+- The beach at Saint-Clément-des-Baleines is a lovely sandy beach and popular with surfers, but is rather slower to get to.
 Well worth visiting at least once during your stay here!